 Everyone loves breakfast!
 Go all out and make a delicious morning meal with all the fixings.
 Try waffles, eggs, omelets, bacon, sausage, toast, oatmeal, pancakes, or whatever you desire.
-Your baby may not be able to partake much (if at all!) the first year, but as they grow they will love helping you cook this special meal.
+Your baby may not be able to partake much (if at all!) the first year, but as he or she grows there will be a love of helping you cook this special meal.
 Plus, there is an added bonus of quality family time.

 Plant an Easter Garden/Tree

 This one will be very special.
 On your baby’s first Easter, plant either a tree or a small bed of flowers.
-If you do a tree you, will be able to see it grow throughout the years.
+If you do a tree, you will be able to see it grow throughout the years.
 This would be the perfect spot for your annual Easter picture!
 Planting a garden of flowers will symbolize the end of winter which is a pretty great thing about Easter.
-Your baby will love the fresh air and your toddler the next year will love playing in the dirt.
+Your baby will love the fresh air and next year your toddler will love playing in the dirt.

 These Easter traditions to start with your baby can grow as your baby does.
-Your baby may not remember their first Easter, but you will.
-Take the time to make their first Easter special.
-It’s a great start to great childhood memories.
+Your baby may not remember his or her first Easter, but you will.
+Take the time to make the first Easter special.
+It’s a great start to long-lasting childhood memories.

 Read our other articles on Easter:

 Featured image source: www.lovetoknow.com